Kick the Smoking Habit in the New Year

-A new study finds that smoking can be attributed to 1 in every 10 deaths globally, which is equivalent to 6.4 million people every year.
+Research published in The Lancet found that that smoking can be attributed to 1 in every 10 deaths globally, which is equivalent to 6.4 million people every year.

-These findings appear in a new study published in The Lancet.
 Researchers studied the smoking habits in 195 countries and territories between 1990 and 2015, and found that smoking remains a leading global risk factor for death and disability.

-According to health professionals, it’s a risk factor that is also completely preventable if the right steps are taken.
+Dr. Sudhir Mungee is an interventional cardiologist at OSF HealthCare Cardiovascular Institute.
+He says it's a risk factor that is also completely preventable if the right steps are taken.

 While the U.S. smoking rate has dropped by about 2 percent every year for both men and women since 1990, about 15 percent of American adults were still regular smokers in 2015.
 That amounts to about 37 million smokers.